aybe/Quake/README.md

 This fork is targetting the Windows platform, at least for now.

+Development environment is Windows 10 + Visual Studio 2017, I can't promise that anything else will work.

 Your feedback is welcome (bugs, suggestions, etc).

 Good Quake-ing !